sriramab/gamamanual/WikiOnly/OperatorsLZ.md

 ### `link`

 #### Possible use:
-  * OP(`pair`) --->  `geometry`
+  * `geometry` **`link`** `geometry` --->  `geometry`

 #### Result:
-A link between the 2 elements of the pair.
+A dynamic line geometry between the location of the two operands

 #### Comment:
-The geometry of the link is the intersection of the two geometries when they intersect, and a line between their centroids when they do not.
+The geometry of the link is a line between the locations of the two operands, which is built and maintained dynamically

 #### Special cases:
-  * if the operand is nil, link returns a point {0,0}
-  * if one of the elements of the pair is a list of geometries or a species, link will consider the union of the geometries or of the geometry of each agent of the species
+  * if one of the operands is nil, link returns a point geometry at the location of the other.
+If both are null, it returns a point geometry at {0,0}

 #### Examples:
 ```
-geometry var0 <- link (geom1::geom2); 	// var0 equals a link geometry between geom1 and geom2.
+geometry var0 <- link (geom1,geom2); 	// var0 equals a link geometry between geom1 and geom2.
 ```